-- NPR reported that Trump signed a record number of executive actions in his first week; but unlike his predecessors, none about ethics.
+- NPR reported that Trump signed a record number of executive actions in his first week; unlike his predecessors, none were about ethics.

 - Trump replaced the leader of a federal agency which overseas the use of Federal land, including the controversial Trump hotel in DC.

 - Business Insider reported on a memo between Igor Sechin, the CEO of Russia’s state oil company, and Trump ally, Carter Page, offering a stake in the Russia’s state oil company, in exchange for lifting of US sanctions.

 - Trump issued a statement on Holocaust Memorial Day that did not mention Jews, breaking a precedent of past Democrat and Republican presidents.